Kaist-ICLab/android-tracker/test-sync-watch/README.md

-# Watch BLE Test App
+# Watch Test App (test-sync-watch)

 This is the companion watch app for testing BLE communication with the phone app (`test-sync`).
-It demonstrates the new separated DataChannel architecture on Wear OS devices with improved callback synchronization.
+It demonstrates the simplified BLE communication architecture on Wear OS devices.

 ## 🏗️ Architecture